OWASP/www-project-operational-technology-top-10/setup-notes.md

 - all documentation will be in markdown files within `/docs/`
 - we will not do manual versioning (`v1`, `v2`, `v3`) but will use git tags and github releases for this.
 - the project website will be generated from the markdown files using [mkdocs using the material theme](https://squidfunk.github.io/mkdocs-material)
+- the site will be hosted at <projectname>.owasp.org

 ### Feature Wishlist